Parker Dam State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-Parker Lake: The eastern shoreline of this 20-acre lake has a mix of maples, cherries, oaks and eastern hemlocks, which makes the fall foliage gorgeous.
+Parker Lake: The eastern shoreline of this 20-acre lake has a mix of maples, cherries, oaks and eastern hemlocks, which makes for gorgeous fall foliage.
 A pathway from the campground to the swimming area travels over the breast of the earthen dam.

 Wildlife Watching: Parker Dam State Park and the surrounding Moshannon State Forest harbor deep forests where wildlife thrives in unbroken wilderness.
-In conifer forests look for black-throated green and Blackburnian warblers and ravens.
+In conifer forests, look for ravens and black-throated green and Blackburnian warblers.
 The shy ovenbird and American redstart make the deciduous forest their home.
 Look for turkey in Abbot Hollow, and along Laurel Ridge and Mud Run roads.

 The heart of the elk range is only a 50-minute drive from Parker Dam State Park.
-An elk-viewing platform is in State Game Land 311 between Benezette and Grant.
+The Elk Country Visitor Center is a 30-minute drive away and features interactive displays and great elk viewing opportunities.
 A second population of elk lies to the east in Sproul State Forest.
-The Pennsylvania elk herd is over 450 animals and is expanding its range into areas in or near Parker Dam State Park.
+The Pennsylvania elk herd is over 1000 animals and is expanding its range into areas in or near Parker Dam State Park.

 When European settlers arrived in Pennsylvania, the Iroquois Confederacy had claimed this land and invited the uprooted Lenni Lenape (Delaware) to occupy it.
 Eventually loggers and homesteaders moved in, forcing the American Indians to migrate west.